MetabolicAtlas/MetabolicAtlas/CONTRIBUTING.md

 ### Merging a PR

-After you have created the PR, merging is initially appears as blocked.
-Please wait for at least two Core Team members have approved your PR, at which point you can click the "Merge pull request" button on the PR page.
+After you have created the PR, merging initially appears as blocked.
+Please wait until at least two Core Team members have approved your PR, at which point you can click the "Merge pull request" button on the PR page.
 Once you have merged the PR, please delete the feature branch.

-If any reviewer requests changes to your PR, please resolve the changed with new commits if possible.
+If any reviewer requests changes to your PR, please resolve the changes with new commits if possible.
 Once you are done, go to the PR page and re-request reviews from the relevant reviewers.

 ### Reviewing a PR